bdnorris/DES-340/projects/project05.md

 *   Your Sitemap, as text or image, whatever’s most appropriate.
 *   A text note of your published Webflow project wireframing URL.

+### Presentation

+You can create more than one style tile if you wish, and each style tile should be 1200px x 900px, landscape.
+Upload to your InVision board with the section title “**Assignment 7: Style Tiles**”.

+### Presentation

+Make a section on your Invision board called Assignment 6: Research Post the research examples in this section.
+Arrange them neatly.

+Make a section on your Invision board called Assignment 6: Designs

+Place your designs with a realistic browser height for their view.
+You could mock-up these designs in a desktop and mobile browser if you wish.
+Arrange them side by side.
+Additionally, place your full designs at their full height.
+If you have additional designs, or want to show state changes, you can put as many designs as you want here.